tpdoyle87/offers-app/README.md

 ## Things That Can Be Changed or Updated

-- **React Front End Integration**:
-    - The front end could be replaced entirely with a React front end, or React could be used to replace certain functionalities.
-This would enhance the interactivity and modularity of the application.

 - **Dockerization for Easy Setup**:
     - The app could be dockerized to simplify setup, making it as easy as running a single command.
 For those without a local Rails setup, a simple script is available: `/bin/bash -c "$(curl -fsSL https://rails.new/✨)"`.
 This script guides through the entire setup process in just a few minutes.